Hardly anyone talks about B vitamins these days.

 The B vitamins in your multivitamin provide the basics.
 From there, I recommend a vitamin B complex for added assurance, especially if you fall into one of the higher risk groups that I mentioned earlier.

 My Vitamin B Complex is a complete complex of the eight major B vitamins in their ideal proportions.
-Organically bound to a natural complex, these B vitamins contain their co-factors and coenzymes to optimize their bioavailability.
+Organically bound, these B vitamins contain their co-factors and coenzymes to optimize their bioavailability.

 Because they are biologically active, this complex of vitamins can go to work in your body right away.* Plus, they last longer than typical isolated vitamins.